-Students can also gain Course Endorsement, which is recognition for students who perform exceptionally well in individual courses.
+From 2011, students can also gain Course Endorsement, which is recognition for students who perform exceptionally well in individual courses.
 A course endorsement can be gained independently of a qualification.
 For example, a student may gain a Merit endorsement for their Level 2 Mathematics course without achieving the NCEA Level 2 qualification.

 For course endorsement, students must gain 14 credits or more at Merit level or higher (for Merit endorsement) or 14 credits or more at Excellence level (for Excellence endorsement) in one school year.
-These credits must consist of at least three internal credits and three external credits (with the exception of Physical Education and Religious Education).
+These credits must consist of at least three internal credits and three external credits (with the exception of Physical Education, Religious Education and Level 3 Visual Arts).

-8. Can Unit Standards count towards endorsement?
+7. Can Unit Standards count towards endorsement?